The cheapest car insurance in Georgia can be easy to find if you know how.

 This figure is only slightly higher than the countrywide average, which is 236 auto thefts per 100,000 residents.

 The National Insurance Crime Bureau’s Hot Wheels Report reports annually on the most frequently stolen vehicles in each state.
-In 2016, Georgia’s most commonly stolen cars were Ford Pickups and Honda Accords.
+In 2018, Georgia’s most commonly stolen cars were:

 If you’re looking for the cheapest car insurance in Georgia, you’ll find better luck if you purchase a vehicle with low theft rates.